 - Take the keys to the car.
 While not everyone can do this, parents of teens going through Rohypnol addictions certainly can, and should.
 It’s one thing for teens to live with the reality of the many things they’ve done under the influence, but if they take the life of someone else while driving under the influence, learning to live with the guilt can make recovery for your loved one infinitely more difficult.

-- Stop excusing bad behavior of your loved one while under the influence.
+- Stop excusing the bad behavior of your loved one while under the influence.

 - Don’t cover up your loved one’s illegal activities while using Rohypnol Sometimes, it’s the realization of these activities or the consequences of them that cause the ultimate turnaround

 There are other things you can do that will be helpful, too.
-In fact, the following items will be even more helpful once your loved one is in an excellent addiction recovery program like the 12 Keys Rehab program.
+In fact, the following items will be even more helpful once your loved one is in an excellent addiction recovery program.

 - Educate yourself about Rohypnol, Rohypnol addictions, and drugs that are commonly taken with Rohypnol.